rayssssbush/rayssssbush/README.md

 I'm web and mobile developer
 ----------------------------

-Sure!
-Here's the profile description in English with the skills you mentioned: --- Hi!
+ Hi!
 My name is Polina, and I’m a web and mobile developer with a strong background in creating efficient and user-friendly applications.
 I have experience in Python and Django for backend development, as well as C++ for performance-critical tasks.
 On the mobile side, I work with Kotlin to build native Android apps.
 For web development, I specialize in HTML, CSS, and JavaScript, along with frameworks like React and Vue.js.
 My goal is to deliver high-quality, scalable solutions while continuously improving my skills and exploring new technologies.
 Always open to exciting projects and opportunities!

 * 🧠  I'm learning operation systems, exploits and osint
 * ⚡  I'm Bathman